omenocal/shout-for-nicaragua-voice-app/README.md

 Use this file to create/update your API Gateway configuration.
 This will allow you to connect your code stored in a Lambda function to the Google Assistant app.

 If you need a full example of a Swagger file, follow this [link](https://github.com/aws-samples/api-gateway-secure-pet-store/blob/master/src/main/resources/swagger.yaml)

+### IAM settings

+The API Gateway requires the IAM role to add it as a trusted relationship.
+For that you can modify the Trust Policy like this:

+{
+  "Version": "2012-10-17",
+  "Statement": [
+    {
+      "Sid": "",
+      "Effect": "Allow",
+      "Principal": {
+        "Service": [
+          "apigateway.amazonaws.com",
+          "lambda.amazonaws.com"
+        ]
+      },
+      "Action": "sts:AssumeRole"
+    }
+  ]
+}